Connect with others who understand.

 Other Medications

-Mucinex (guaifenesin), available over the counter, can help thin mucus and make it easier to cough up.
+• Guaifenesin (Mucinex) to help thin mucus and make it easier to cough up

 Oxygen Therapy

-There are three main types of oxygen delivery devices: Oxygen-gas cylinders, oxygen concentrators, and liquid-oxygen devices.
+There are three main types of oxygen delivery devices: oxygen-gas cylinders, oxygen concentrators, and liquid-oxygen devices.
 Devices differ in portability, expense, and noise.
-If your doctor prescribes supplemental oxygen, they will help you decide which device is right for you.

-Bullectomy is a surgery to remove bullae, large air pockets that can form in lungs damaged by COPD.
-Bullectomy can improve lung function in some people with COPD.
+• Bullectomy — A surgery to remove bullae (large air pockets that can form in lungs damaged by COPD) to improve lung function

-Lung volume reduction surgery removes damaged portions of one or both lungs that have become overinflated due to emphysema, leaving healthier parts of the lung more room to expand.
+• Lung volume reduction surgery — A surgery to remove damaged portions of one or both lungs that have become overinflated due to emphysema, leaving healthier parts of the lung more room to expand

 Pulmonary Rehabilitation